-Thomas J. O’Toole Jr., of St. Louis, Mo., is in his seventh year as a member of the USGA Executive Committee and first as president, having served as vice president in 2011-13 and secretary in 2010.
+Thomas J. O’Toole Jr., of St. Louis, Mo., is in his eighth year as a member of the USGA Executive Committee and second as president, having served as vice president in 2011-13 and secretary in 2010.

 O’Toole is a partner in the law firm of Mickes Goldman O’Toole, LLC.
 He chairs the firm’s Business and Corporate Group, while his practice focuses on real estate, specializing in zoning/land use, condemnation and real estate transactions.
 He received both his undergraduate degree (1979) and law degree (1985) from St. Louis University.

 A native of St. Louis, O’Toole has been involved with the USGA since 1988.
 He has served as a Rules official at more than 135 USGA championships, including every U.S. Open since 1990.
 He also has been the lead official in conducting more than 130 qualifying rounds for USGA championships.
 O’Toole has been certified as a Rules of Golf expert each year since 1990, and he has been a consulting member of the Rules of Golf Committee since 2004.